 All other important aspects of semantic modelling will be discussed.
 For example, how to make sure we all talk about the same Led Zeppelin by using Uniform Resource Identiﬁers (URIs).
 Moreover, you are not the first one thinking and learning about knowledge representation: many domain experts have spent serious time and effort in defining the major concepts of their field, called ontologies.
 To prevent you from re-inventing the wheel, we list the most important resources and explain their origin.

-Have you just started with semantic modelling?
+Are you a Data Engineer that has just started with semantic modelling?
 Want to refresh your memory?
 Maybe you have no experience with semantic modelling yet but feel it might come in handy?
 Well, this guide is for you!

 Written by Tess Korthout